abrahammenendez/courses/README.md

 **What is this?**

+For the past six years I've taken a lot of courses in my free time.
+Sadly, I never thought about compiling them into a list.
+Since 2019, I've been trying to write down (and rate) every new course I take.

+So here it is!
 A rated list of all the courses I've taken since 2019.

 If you want to read a small review, I usually write one in the repo's README :)

 **List**
 Course | Rating (out of 5) | Repo